 The fellowships are named in honor of Dr. Arnold L. Mitchem, who earned his Ph.D. from Marquette in 1981 and is an internationally recognized champion of educational opportunity.
 Mitchem founded Marquette's Educational Opportunity Program and served as its director from 1969-86.
 Currently he is president of the Council for Educational Opportunity in Washington, D.C.

 Applicants must be U.S. citizens who are well under way in their dissertation writing and who belong to a racial or cultural group historically underrepresented in the U.S. professoriate.
 African-American, Native-American and Hispanic-American candidates are especially encouraged to apply.

 Marquette academic department in which you want to be based.
-Please indicate one of the following: Communication Studies, Education, English, Foreign Languages and Literatures, History, Journalism and Mass Communication, Mathematics and Mathematics Education, Statistics and Computer Science, Philosophy, Political Science, Psychology, Social and Cultural Sciences, or Theology.
+Please indicate one of the following: Communication Studies, Counselor Education, Education, English, Foreign Languages and Literatures, History, Journalism and Mass Communication, Mathematics and Mathematics Education, Statistics and Computer Science, Philosophy, Political Science, Psychology, Social and Cultural Sciences, or Theology.

 Application materials for 2014-2015 include:

 All applications for this position must be initiated through Marquette University’s electronic recruiting system found at: https://employment.marquette.edu/postings/2022

 For more information, please send an inquiry via our contact form.